Catherine, Princess of Wales: Outside the United Kingdom

-Catherine and William's first royal tour of Canada took place in June–July 2011.
-The tour's two-day trip to California was also her first visit to the United States.
-Nicholas Witchell, writing for BBC News, described the tour as an "unqualified success", noting the couple's relaxed approach—from tree planting to street hockey—charmed the public and bolstered support for the monarchy.

-In September 2012, the couple embarked on a tour of Singapore, Malaysia, Tuvalu, and the Solomon Islands to commemorate Elizabeth II's Diamond Jubilee across the Commonwealth.
-During this overseas visit, she made her first official speech abroad, while visiting a hospice in Malaysia, drawing on her experience as patron of East Anglia's Children's Hospices.
+Catherine and William undertook their first royal tour of Canada in June–July 2011.
+The tour included a two-day visit to California, which also marked her first trip to the United States.
+Nicholas Witchell of BBC News described the tour as an "unqualified success", noting that the couple's relaxed manner – from tree planting to street hockey – charmed the public and strengthened support for the monarchy.
+In September 2012, they toured Singapore, Malaysia, Tuvalu, and the Solomon Islands as part of celebrations marking Elizabeth II's Diamond Jubilee across the Commonwealth.
+During the visit, Catherine delivered her first official speech abroad at a hospice in Malaysia, drawing on her experience as patron of East Anglia's Children's Hospices.

-The couple and their son visited Australia and New Zealand in April 2014.
-The prime minister of Australia, Tony Abbott, referred to their tour as "one of the very best royal visits" Australia had experienced.
-In June, they visited France to attend an event commemorating 70 years since the Normandy landings at Gold Beach.
-The couple visited the United States in December that year.
-The tour was a success, featuring diplomatic engagements such as a visit to the National September 11 Memorial & Museum, the couple's personal interests and attending an NBA match between the Brooklyn Nets and the Cleveland Cavaliers.
+The couple, accompanied by their son, visited Australia and New Zealand in April 2014.
+Australia's prime minister, Tony Abbott, described the tour as "one of the very best royal visits" the country had hosted.
+In June, they travelled to France to attend commemorations marking the 70th anniversary of the Normandy landings at Gold Beach.
+Later that year, they visited the United States.
+The tour combined diplomatic engagements, including a visit to the National September 11 Memorial & Museum, with events reflecting their personal interests, such as attending an NBA match between the Brooklyn Nets and the Cleveland Cavaliers.

-In October 2015, Catherine attended her first state banquet at Buckingham Palace, held to host Chinese president Xi Jinping.
-In April 2016, she and William undertook a tour to India and Bhutan.
-In October that year, Catherine made her first solo overseas trip to The Netherlands.
-Countries visited by the couple in 2017 include France, Poland, Germany, and Belgium.
-Their tour to Germany and Poland was successful, with the author Katie Nicholl referring to it as a "P.R. victory for Britain".
-She visited Luxembourg City in May 2017 for the Treaty of London commemorations.
+In October 2015, Catherine attended her first state banquet at Buckingham Palace, held in honour of Chinese president Xi Jinping.
+In April 2016, she and William undertook a tour of India and Bhutan.
+That October, she carried out her first solo overseas visit, travelling to the Netherlands.
+In 2017, the couple visited France, Poland, Germany, and Belgium.
+Their tour of Poland and Germany was widely regarded as successful, with author Katie Nicholl describing it as a "P.R. victory for Britain".
+Catherine also visited Luxembourg City in May 2017 for commemorations marking the Treaty of London.
 In January 2018, the couple visited Sweden and Norway.
-The couple visited Pakistan in October 2019; it was the royal family's first visit to the country in 13 years.
+They travelled to Pakistan in October 2019, the first royal visit to the country in 13 years.
 The tour was a success, helping promote diplomatic relations with Pakistan while also reflecting the couple's personal interests in climate change and the significance of quality education.
-In March 2020, they carried out a three-day tour of Ireland, visiting three of the country's counties.
+In March 2020, they carried out a three‑day visit to Ireland, travelling across three counties.

-In February 2022, Catherine visited Denmark to learn about the country's plans for the social and emotional development of young people and also to celebrate milestones of both countries' monarchs.
-In March that year, she and William embarked on a tour of Belize, The Bahamas and Jamaica to commemorate Elizabeth II's Platinum Jubilee.
-Reparations for slavery emerged as a major demand of public protesters during the couple's visit.
+In February 2022, Catherine visited Denmark to learn about the country's approach to supporting the social and emotional development of young people and to mark milestones for both nations' monarchs.
+The following month, she and William toured Belize, The Bahamas, and Jamaica as part of celebrations for Elizabeth II's Platinum Jubilee.
+Public demonstrations during the visit brought renewed attention to calls for reparations for slavery.